 C5.
 Who entitled to special discounted rate?
 Do you offer special rate for those working in the financial institutions and students?

 Yes, KMDC offers corporate rate for all staff that attached to any financial institutions, e.g. banks, unit trust, insurance, financial advisory and stock broking companies, financial service providers and full time students (including fresh graduates).
-They will enjoy a saving of RM100 per module.
+They will enjoy a saving of about RM100 per module.
 Do read Question C6 below.

 C6.
 How much is the total cost if I were to take CFP programme with KMDC?